MicrosoftDocs/fabric-docs/docs/data-factory/connector-lakehouse-dataflows.md

 ---
 title: Connect to a Lakehouse data lake in dataflows
-description: This article details how to use the Lakehouse connector in dataflows.
+description: This article details how to use the Data Factory Lakehouse connector in Microsoft Fabric to create a data lake connection in dataflows.
 author: DougKlopfenstein
 ms.author: dougklo
 ms.topic: how-to